-Chevron is the operator of an exploration and appraisal program and potential development named Tigris, covering a number of jointly held offshore leases in the northwest portion of Keathley Canyon.
+Chevron is the operator of an exploration and appraisal program and potential development named Tigris, covering several jointly held offshore leases in the northwest portion of Keathley Canyon.
 This area may have the potential to support a cost-effective, deepwater hub development of multiple fields to a new central host.
-In 2016, two successful appraisal wells were drilled at the 41 percent-owned Tiber and the 50 percent-owned Guadalupe discoveries.
-The planned appraisal programs have been completed for the Tiber and Guadalupe discoveries and Chevron filed for Suspension of Production (SOP) on both the Tiber and Guadalupe units.
-The SOPs are intended to hold the associated leases as the planned development concept matures.
+Activities are underway to mature the development plan.
+Exploration and appraisal activities have been completed at the 50 percent-owned Tiber and Guadalupe fields.
+The company has obtained an SOP for the Tiber Unit, and recently filed for an SOP on the Guadalupe Unit.
+Adjacent leases containing the Gibson prospect are expected to be part of the development.